syedfiza7546/Data-Analysis-Projects-/youtube_growth_analysis/README.md

 ## Step 3: Insert Sample Data
 Use the provided SQL queries to insert mock data into the database for testing.

 ## Step 4: Run SQL Queries
-Run the SQL queries to analyze the data and visualize insights:

-## Step 4: Run SQL Queries